 I sat glued to the TV, waiting for the Today Show to announce this New Year’s best diet.
 My eyes followed the host as she stepped alongside a table demonstrating the meals I should be eating now.

 It was clear–this year, carbs are off the table.
-The segment came to an end and the host, not skipping a beat, announced: “Coming up next: How to make a decadent French Toast for your New Year’s brunch”.
+The segment came to an end and the anchor, not skipping a beat, announced: “Coming up next: How to make a decadent French Toast for your New Year’s brunch.”

 Food contradictions.
-They are everywhere and what is “right” changes faster than the trend from boot cut to mom jeans.
+They are everywhere.
+What is “right” to eat changes faster than the trend from boot cut to mom jeans.

-The diet industry has trained us to look for clear, one-size-fits-all instructions.
+The diet industry has trained us to look for clear one-size-fits-all instructions.
 But, what and how we eat to feel our best is so individualized, it’s nearly impossible to come up with a set of cut and dry rules.
-Or is it?

 In the Bible, we can find the answer to “all things pertaining to life and godliness” (2 Peter 1:3-11) within its pages.
-Yet, on the surface, it may seem the Bible itself contains some contradictions about how to eat.
+Yet, on the surface, it may seem the Bible itself contains some contradictions about how to eat better.

-In Proverbs and the Psalms, we see numerous reflections about how we are to approach food as the shift moves from our external behavior to the attitudes of the heart.
-We are admonished to not eat too much (Proverbs 25:16) and to avoid gluttonous practices (Proverbs 23:20-21).
+–In Proverbs and the Psalms, we see numerous reflections about how we are to approach food as the shift moves from our external behavior to the attitudes of the heart.

-The New Testament finds its focus solely on the heart.
+–The New Testament finds its focus solely on the heart.
 Dietary laws seem to be a thing of the past as all food is given the stamp of approval in our Biblical eating plan.